 However, the current government has highlighted the tourism industry after the construction and real estate industry as one of the most significant industries to develop and improve the economic conditions, especially after the outbreak of COVID-19.

 For a systemic transformation, the governments should introduce broader tourism policies, rules, and regulations exploring the socio-economic aims for tourism growth and promoting the involvement of the private sector to invite investments and encourage tourism, both nationally and internationally.

 Proper policies and effective implementation will not only develop the tourism Industry but also create employment, unveil more and more opportunities, and generate revenues, including foreign exchange.

 To further enhance tourism in the country, the government should also focus on improving existing infrastructure as per international standards, including not road connectivity, airports, transport system, etc.

-IT usage for promotion of tourism
+IT usage for the promotion of tourism

-Using this, the hospitality sector and other services can utilize IT to showcase the business through their websites online, through comprehensive online packages, information regarding the hotel, guest rooms, services, transportation and tourist guides, if any.
+Using this, the hospitality sector and other services can utilize IT to showcase the business through their websites online, through comprehensive online packages, information regarding the hotel, guest rooms, services, transportation, and tourist guides, if any.

 This advancement will not only help them with publicity but can be a bridge to identify the gap and meet the demand of the tourists and attract them as well.